 The first time Cody remembered seeing the Shadows, she was three.
 It had happened fourteen years ago, but she could still recall every single detail as if it had just happened…

-The moment Cody saw the Shadow, invisible fingers wrapped themselves around her throat as what felt like an enormous jaw clamped over her ribcage.
+The moment Cody saw the Shadow, invisible fingers wrapped themselves around her throat from behind as another Shadow suddenly rose up at her exposed back, and what felt like an enormous jaw clamped over her ribcage.
 She couldn’t breathe.
 She couldn’t move.

-A second presence appeared behind her, ballooning into something hideous, like a tongue peeling up from the base of a mouth.
-Inches away from her back, it pulsated, and Cody could feel it’s breath on her neck.
-Insects, real or imagined, she didn’t know, scattered down her back beneath her nightshirt and into her hair as if the Shadow had breathed them onto her.
+The second presence behind her ballooned into something hideous, like a tongue peeling up from the base of a mouth.
+Inches away from her, it pulsated, and Cody could feel it’s breath on her neck.
+Insects, real or imagined, she didn’t know, scuttled down her back beneath her nightshirt and up into her hair as if the Shadow had breathed them onto her.

 Just when Cody thought she might faint from the fear, something shifted in the air, and the spell was broken.
-The fingers and jaw released her, and with a cry, Cody ran to her bed, yanking the covers over her head.
-Curling into the fetal position, tears wetted her face as she lay there, feeling the Shadows hovering over her, searching for any opening in the tucked-under sides of her blankets, waiting, salivating…
+By what, she didn’t know.
+The fingers and jaw released her with a jerk, as if they’d been burned, and with a cry, Cody ran to her bed, yanking the covers over her head.
+Curling into the fetal position, tears wetted her cheeks as she lay there, feeling the Shadows hovering over her, searching for any opening in the tucked-under sides of her blankets, waiting, salivating…

-It was the first time Cody remembered experiencing real evil.
+It was the first time Cody remembered experiencing the presence of real evil.
 And it had changed her.

 Okay, she thought, decision made.
 Time for bed.
 Definitely time for bed.
 Things are getting weird.
 Sleep-deprived weird.

 A familiar scuttling sensation ran across the back of her neck.
 Shuddering, Cody looked up, eyes on the kitchen as she blindly set her viola and the cloth down on the couch.
-“Come on, Cody,” she whispered to herself, eyes jumping, searching for movement, “there’s nothing—”
+“Come on, Cody,” she whispered to herself, eyes jumping, searching for movement, “there’s nothing there—”

 The prickling feeling sharpened as the sense of a presence stole over her.
 Swallowing, Cody leaned forward again to get a better look, then reminded herself, Why are you even looking?
 There’s nothing there.